 These settings may vary from domain to domain.
-But once configured, users will be able to login with their domain email address or domain username.
+But once configured, users will be able to log in with their domain email address or domain username.

-One of the major advantages to using lightweight, dedicated tools in a toolchain is that it’s relatively easy to try different tools and discover what works best for your team.
+One of the major advantages of using lightweight, dedicated tools in a toolchain is that it’s relatively easy to try different tools and discover what works best for your team.
 While changing tools is easy, it’s not trivial.
-In addition to training and process changes, data migration will often a consideration before trying new tools.
+In addition to training and process changes, data migration will often be a consideration before trying new tools.